 Can Quick Assist transfer files?

-I’m sorry to say that the answer is negative and using Quick Assist on Windows 10, 11 for file transfer is not possible.
+I’m sorry to say that the answer is NO and using Quick Assist on Windows 10, 11 for file transfer is not possible.
 As a Windows built-in feature that can give assistance or get assistance remotely, Quick Assist attracted many users.
 However, it lacks some important functions like file transfer.
-If you need to transfer files, you can resort to RDP.
+If you need to transfer files, you can resort to a third-party file transfer tool or the Windows built-in RDP.

-Although it’s unavailable to directly use Microsoft Quick Assist for file transfer, the content of a document can be displayed by sharing messages in Quick Assist.
-There’s a chat window between two computers, we can share messages or file links to know the content.
-The prerequisite is that the content of your file must be text in word or something else.
+Although it’s unavailable to directly use Microsoft Quick Assist for file transfer, you can share text contents in Quick Assist.
+There’s a chat window within Quick Assist, you can share messages or file links.
+The prerequisite is that the content of your file must be text in word.
 Next, I will explain the concrete operation to share messages or file links with Quick Assist.

 Step 5.
 Now, the computer interface of the person providing help is like the picture below.